 Connecticut’s Premier Pitch Event Discovers Rising Stars

 A digital platform for testing variations in cancer therapies simultaneously.
 An app solution for remote voting invented by two teenagers.
 A sonar device that will prevent drownings in public pools.
-A new microphone technology that allows patients with full-face oxygen masks to communicate with caregiver and loved ones.
+A new microphone technology that allows patients with full-face oxygen masks to communicate with caregivers and loved ones.

 These are just four of the most recent winners of CTNext’s Entrepreneur Innovation Awards (EIA), the state’s oldest and most recognized pitch competition.
 The EIA was created to help reveal the state’s most promising and technologically innovative early-stage startups, and to give them a $10,000 cash grant to help them move their ideas and businesses to the next level.